Dewey Houck — RAIL President Emeritus

-RAIL Founder Dewey Houck is a retired railroad worker and Mullens-area native who commutes regularly between Mullens and his home in Roanoke, VA.
-After the catastrophic floods of 2001, Dewey committed to helping rebuild Wyoming County.
-Since then, his efforts have been recognized on local, state, and national levels.
-Dewey is a recipient of the 2001 Mullens Chamber of Commerce Civic Hero Award, 2006 Senior Volunteer of the Year in West Virginia, the 2006 Roanoke Civitan Club’s Good Samaritan Award, Stanford University’s 2006 National Encore Purpose Prize, and the 2009 Critical Impact Award from Philanthropy West Virginia.
+Local, state, and national level organizations have recognized Dewey.
+He was a recipient of the 2001 Mullens Chamber of Commerce Civic Hero Award, 2006 Senior Volunteer of the Year in West Virginia, received the 2006 Roanoke Civitan Club’s Good Samaritan Award, in 2006 AARP named him an AARP National Encore Purpose Prize Fellow, and in 2009 he received the Critical Impact Award from Philanthropy West Virginia.

 Kristi has 15 years of experience working with at-risk families and 11 years of experience working at the Wyoming County Day Report Center as a group facilitator.
 She also assisted in writing the Articles of Incorporation for a local sober-living home.
 She oversees all programs at the MOC and seeks additional funding for RAIL by writing grant proposals.
 Kristi is extremely passionate about the work that she does.

-Holly assists Kristi in getting people vaccinated in southern West Virginia.
-She has over eight years of experience with administrative duties and office management.
+Holly has over eight years of experience with administrative duties and office management.
 She describes her time at RAIL as very rewarding to both her professional and personal life and she’s excited to see what she can accomplish.
 She can be described as outgoing, funny, and hard-working.

 Samantha Stacy — VISTA Coordinator of the Southern WV SUD/Chronic Disease Management